Ongoing seminar

 Humanities, Social Sciences, and Pesticides: Expanded Research-Intervention Communities

-- Fabienne Goutilleis a lecturer in Ergonomics (the science of work organization) at the University of Clermont Auvergne.
-She co-edited the book " Exposition aux pesticides.
-Ce qu’en disent les sciences humaines et sociales ."
+• Fabienne Goutilleis an associate professor of Ergonomics (the science of work organization) at the University of Clermont Auvergne.
+Among other things, she co-edited the book “ Exposure to Pesticides: What the Humanities and Social Sciences Have to Say .”

-- Nadege Degbelo is a postdoctoral researcher in sociology at the LISIS laboratory.
-She co-authored several articles in the aforementioned book.
+• Nadege Degbelo is a postdoctoral researcher in sociology at the LISIS laboratory.
+She co-authored several articles in the book mentioned above.

 The discussions focused on the Expanded Research-Intervention Communities and approaches in occupational toxicology that draw on knowledge and models from toxicology, occupational medicine, and ergonomics (work organization).
 This presentation will be illustrated by several field studies, including one conducted among seasonal workers in the agricultural sector.

-You can read an article co-written by the two speakers here.
+You can read an article co-authored by the two speakers here.

 Embedded video: